GACOSTA1988/week-three-project/README.md

 4. Spec: the program replaces numbers that contain "3" with "I'm sorry, Dave.
 I'm afraid I can't do that."
 Input: 33
 Output: "I'm sorry, Dave.
-I'm afraid I can't do that."
+I'm afraid I can't do that." rema